 This section describes the categories of personal data we process, the purposes for which we process it, what processing is carried out, the legal grounds on which we base the processing and the period of time for which data is stored.

 2.1 GDQ consultants

-The following processing applies to Trainer of Trainers, certified GDQ consultants and persons that express interest in undergoing training with us to become a certified GDQ consultant.
+The following processing applies to Trainer of Trainers (trainers who provide certification trainings), certified GDQ consultants and persons that express interest in undergoing training with us to become a certified GDQ consultant.

 2.2 Persons who respond to GDQ questionnaires